Loading Events

 Participants will:

-• create a personal practice for aligning love, money and service
+• sow the seeds for creating a personal practice that aligns love, money and service

 Throughout the Course